jhpyle/docassemble/_docs/development.md

 up for syntax and use as a basis for implementing changes.
 Non-technical people can review [Gherkin] scripts to make sure they make sense from a substantive perspective.
-They can edit them to add additional conditions so that the [Lettuce] tests are more comprehensive.
+They can edit them to add additional conditions so that the [Aloe] tests are more comprehensive.

 It is possible to structure [YAML] interview files so that they are